- Lhyfe delivered three tonnes of green hydrogen to Valencia in three weeks.

 Green Hydrogen in Ceramics

-Lhyfe developed a mixing kit that allows for hydrogen-natural gas mixtures, enabling up to 100% hydrogen injections.
-This technology can be applied across various sectors, including cement, steel, glass, and non-ferrous metals, to support decarbonization efforts.
+The tests involved a mixing kit developed by Lhyfe, allowing hydrogen-natural gas mixtures up to 100% hydrogen.
+This technology can be applied in various sectors, including cement, steel, and glass, which require high-temperature gas combustion.

 Operations in Spain